robingenz/capacitor-camera/README.md

 # @capacitor/camera

+> ⚠️ This is a development fork of https://github.com/ionic-team/capacitor-plugins/tree/main/camera.

 The Camera API provides the ability to take a photo with the camera or choose an existing one from the photo album.

 ## Install